Data Centers in Coburg

 Natural Disaster Risk

-Coburg has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-This rating makes it a secure location for critical IT infrastructure where uptime is paramount.
+Coburg has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+The primary environmental hazard is river flooding, which is a consideration in specific local zones.
+Other risks, such as earthquakes and drought, are rated as minimal.